Pakistan Police FC

-Pakistan Police Football Club serves as the football section of the several provincial police units of Pakistan.
+Pakistan Police Football Club served as the football section of the Pakistan Police Sports Board.
+The football section has historically been administered by the Balochistan Police, which was entrusted with representing Pakistan Police in football nationwide.
 The club used to compete in the National Football Championship and Pakistan Premier League, the top tier of national football league system.
-The club regularly participates in the PFF National Challenge Cup.
+The club also regularly participated in the PFF National Challenge Cup.

 History

 Early history

 Pakistan Police first participated in Karachi Football League in 1962.
 In 1984, the club entered the Interprovincial Championship, where they topped their group which included the NWFP, Habib Bank and Pakistan Navy, they lost 4–0 to Balochistan in semi-finals.
 In 1985, they finished bottom of their group in the Interprovincial Championship.
 In 1996, the club participated in the 1996 PFF President's Cup, where they lost all three of their matches, to Quetta Metropolitan, Muslim Commercial Bank and Pakistan Railways.
 In the 1998 PFF President's Cup, the club reached the semi-finals, losing 1–0 to Karachi Port Trust.
 In 1999, the club finished bottom of their group in the National Football Championship.
 The same year, they participated in PFF President's Cup, losing 1–0 to Pakistan Army in the quarter-finals.
 In 2000, the club reached the quarter-finals of the National Football Championship, again losing (3–1) to Pakistan Army.
 In the 2001 season, the club reached their highest position in top-division, when they reached semi-finals of 2001 National Football Championship, losing 2–1 to Khan Research Laboratories.
 In 2019 PFF National Challenge Cup, the club reached quarter-finals after defeating Asia Ghee Mills 5–0 in their final group stage match.
 They got knocked out by Khan Research Laboratories with a 6–1 defeat.